AdilzhanB/MCP_PR_server/README.md

 ## 🌟 Overview

-This project provides a production-ready MCP server with advanced capabilities, built by **AdilzhanB** on **2025-06-17 04:41:53 UTC**.
+This project provides a production-ready MCP server with advanced capabilities, built by **AdilzhanB**.
 It demonstrates the full potential of the Model Context Protocol through practical implementations and real-world use cases.

 ### Key Features